-Students of South Asian Religions focus on the origins and early development of the Hindu or Buddhist traditions of India.
+Graduate study in this areafocuses on the religions of India, with possible specializations in either the ancient Brahmanic or Buddhist traditions.
 Students work closely with their advisors to develop a program that will best suit their interests and prepare them for a career as a teacher and scholar of South Asian religions.

 Applicants should have significant preparation in the academic study of South Asia and South Asian languages, including ordinarily at least two years of Sanskrit.